back

 - earth abides by george r. stewart

-- recommended by a relative. again, some parts def didn't age well, but it was interesting. the main character was in moments insufferable, and i truly don't know if he was intended to be read as such or not. i think it's interesting to read him as intentionally insufferable - like, as the author knowing he's insufferable and presenting him as an imperfect person after an apocalypse. also interesting reading another book set around here (santaroga barrier is set around here-ish as well). the way time moves in this book is so fascinating, as is the evolution of language near the end. i found the last sections of the book really emotional.
+- recommended by a relative. again, some parts def didn't age well, but it was interesting. the main character was in moments insufferable, and i truly don't know if he was intended to be read as such or not. i think it's interesting to read him as intentionally insufferable - like, as the author knowing he's insufferable and presenting him as an imperfect person after an apocalyptic event. also interesting reading another book set around here (santaroga barrier is set around here-ish as well). the way time moves in this book is so fascinating, as is the evolution of language near the end. i found the last sections of the book really emotional.

 - mockingjay by suzanne collins (reread)